rhashimoto/proxy-script/README.md

 * Prevent changes to objects in the global scope.
 * Prevent calls to non-whitelisted external functions.

-Limiting resource usage, e.g. memory or CPU cycles, is *not* an explicit goal, though some limits can be achieved with this framework.
+Limiting resource usage, e.g. memory or CPU cycles, is not an explicit goal, though some limits are possible with this framework.

 [Try it](https://rhashimoto.github.io/proxy-script/)!

+## Features
+* Minimal API.
+* Extensible (examples TBD).
+* Debuggable with browser Developer Tools.
+* Transpiler and Runtime can be in separate JavaScript contexts.
+* Alternative licensing negotiable.

 ## Getting started
 Install from GitHub with `yarn add proxy-script@rhashimoto/proxy-script`.